ViBlog/autovalues/autovalue-gson-extension.md

 float totalDuration = System.currentTimeMillis() - startTimer;
 ```

-Then I write the number of loops I want to test in the UI and here we go.
+Then I write the number of loops I want to test in the UI, and here we go.

 ![Compare-reflection-vs-not][comparison-reflection-vs-not]